• Q235/3SP 80MM Blast Furnace Hot Rolled Steel Billet System 1

 Our delivery time about 15-20days for standard sizes, if you have other requirements like hardness, quanity and width ,it is about 20-40days.
 But don't worry we also try our best for the delivery time ,because time longer and our cost is higher.

-- Q: How are steel billets used in the manufacturing of electrical components?
+Q: How are steel billets unloaded at the destination?

-- Q: What are the different heat treatment processes applied to steel billets?
+Q: What are the different types of steel billet surface defects?

 Send your message to us